dirigiblelabs/curriculum-2018/GerganaTaneva/Homework3/Database Perspective.md

  ![Alt](Database.jpg)

 ---
 Writing a script to maintain the schemas happens in SQL view.
-To see the result from the queues, select Ctrl + X or Command + X for Mac.
+To see the result from the queries, select Ctrl + X or Command + X for Mac.

 ![Alt](SQL.jpg)